phucthuan1st/EmployeeSalary/README.md

 ## For bonus:
 - We use github to manage our code from the beginning of this project, because we think it will useful for further career.
-- We use some design pattern
+- We use some design pattern:
+  - Prototype
+  - Factory
+  - Singleton
 - We build everything in class
 We think we could get a bit of bonus 🤣